 Kief − Trichomes that are separated from the leaf and flower material, usually via specialized filter screens.

-Hash − The most common and oldest form of smokable extract.
-Typically made from pressed kief or dry sieve, or via an ice water extraction process.
+Hash − The most common and oldest form of smokable concentrate.
+Typically made from pressed kief or dry sieve, or via an ice water process.

 Butane Honey Oil (BHO) − BHO is a cannabis extract made using butane as the main solvent.
 The consistency of the product will further classify it as shatter, budder, honeycomb, crumble, or sap.